astridx/meinblog/sik/r/what-is-an-api-javascript/index.md

 ---
-date: "2017-05-10T13:50:46+02:00"
+date: '2017-05-10T13:50:46+02:00'
-title: "Nobody introduced me to the API"
+title: 'Nobody introduced me to the API'
 description: "A storytelling approach to learn about the term API.
 There is a knowledge gap when it comes to APIs.
 People assume that the knowledge about APIs is common ground, but it isn't.
 This article takes you on a journey to explore APIs and their empowering effects..."
-categories: ["Web Development"]
+categories: ['Web Development']
-keywords: ["what javascript api"]
+keywords: ['what javascript api']
-hashtags: ["#100DaysOfCode", "#JavaScript"]
+hashtags: ['#100DaysOfCode', '#JavaScript']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-author: ""
+author: ''
-contribute: ""
+contribute: ''
 ---

 <Sponsorship />

 It might be a common issue in teaching computer science at universities: While you learn about bubble sorts, lambda calculus and permutations, nobody mentors you about common developer subjects.
-In the early days at university, I often wondered: *What is an API?*
+In the early days at university, I often wondered: _What is an API?_

 Not everyone is fully aware of it, but APIs follow us through a multitude of programming contexts.
 They surround us.
 When I take you on the journey of how I got to know the API, you may get the idea what I mean by using APIs unconsciously most of the time.
 They give you an interface ranging from remote services, components in a web application to sensors in mobile devices.
 Interfaces are all around us.

 However, there is a knowledge gap when it comes to APIs.
 It starts when teaching programming.
 Teachers assume that APIs are common knowledge.
 The abbreviation pops up in tutorials, courses and books without any introduction.
 But it isn't common ground that teachers try to build on.
 Everyone is referring to this mysterious API, but nobody explains what it really is.
 My own articles about learning programming are not excluded from this flaw.
 That's why I want to take you on this journey of mine when I got to know APIs.

 The article is my attempt to take you on a journey by giving you an introduction to APIs.
 Rather than giving you a technical Wikipedia reference, this journey attempts to wrap the subject of APIs into a story that I experienced myself when I studied computer science.
 The journey shows how a multitude of concrete fragments, like APIs in different programming contexts, can become something abstract, like interoperability between entities, in the end.
 If you are curious how to convey this information in JavaScript afterward, checkout the great blog post by Tania Rascia: [How to Connect to an API with JavaScript](https://www.taniarascia.com/how-to-connect-to-an-api-with-javascript/).

 Apart from the introduction to APIs, the journey might also give you insights into other topics: studying computer science, the general struggle and clumsiness when learning programming and the experience of perceiving the bigger picture eventually.

 Hopefully, the journey makes a good story that along the way introduces you to APIs and the empowering feeling that comes with them.

 # Table of Contents